decentralized-identity/org/agenda_files.md

 ## Structure and Content

-See [Credential Schemas agenda.md](https://github.com/decentralized-identity/credential-schemas/blob/main/AGENDA.md) for an example.
+DIF uses GitHub repo templates which include a starting point agenda.md file you can use.
+See [Credential Schemas agenda.md](https://github.com/decentralized-identity/credential-schemas/blob/main/AGENDA.md) for an example of a populated file.

-A typical agenda includes:
+A typical meeting agenda includes:

 - Time to review GitHub issues and pull requests
 - List of discussion points